What is a “now page”?

 - Home improvement–I’m a new homeowner, and there are lots of exciting projects I want to sink time into.

 - Tweaking my 3D printer and printing fun stuff.

 - Learning about tarot and magic from a secular humanist perspective (see this post for more).

 - Helping restructure and revitalize the A Humanist Year project.

-- Currently reading: The Future is History by Masha Gessen, The Life-Changing Magic of Tidying Up by Marie Kondo, Sand Talk: How Indigenous Thinking Can Save the World by Tyson Yunkaporta (see my reads for what I’ve finished)
+- Currently reading: The Body Keeps the Score by Bessel van der Kolk, The Life-Changing Magic of Tidying Up by Marie Kondo (see my reads for what I’ve finished)

 Last updated: December 12, 2020